 How long does it take to get my Legionella test results back?

-It can take up to 13 days to get your results.
+It takes just over 2 weeks to get your results.
 This is because the samples have to be incubated in our laboratory for at least 10 days before we can examine the cultures.

 You will get a detailed test result from our laboratory and service teams.
 If there are high levels of bacteria detected, then you will also find information on what you need to do to prevent further contamination or exposure.

 Will you provide a Legionella test certificate?

 Yes, you will receive a legionella test certificate, this is a part of our service package.
 Your certificate will be sent to you by email.

 We will also keep your legionella test results in our database for at least 10 years – if you need a copy just telephone/email us.

 We also send out reminders when your next legionella test is due, these are sent via email.

 Regular testing is essential, even though you may not have the Legionella bacteria in your water systems now, as Legionella bacteria occurs naturally you cannot tell when it will start to grow in your system.